foss-for-synopsys-dwc-arc-processors/synopsys-caffe/README.md

 ### Windows
 A simple guide:
 1. Download the **Visual Studio 2015 Update 3** (Do not use the VS 2017, it is not supported!).
 Choose to install the support for visual C++ instead of applying the default settings.
 2. Install the CMake 3.4 or higher.
-Install Python 2.7 or 3.5/3.6.
+Install Python 2.7.
 Add cmake.exe and python.exe to your PATH.
 3. After installing the Python, please open a `cmd` prompt and use `pip install numpy` to install the **numpy** package.
 4. Checkout the Synopsys Caffe **master** branch for build.
 The windows branch is deprecated, please do not use it.
 We use `C:\Projects` as the current folder for the following instructions.
 5. Edit any of the options inside **synopsys-caffe\scripts\build_win.cmd** to suit your needs, such as settings for Python version, CUDA/CuDNN enabling etc.